simondotm/vgm-packer/README.md

  Enabling huffman will result in slightly better compression, but slower and more variable decoding speed

 ```

+Notes:
+* The script is only compatible with Python 2.x at the moment.
+* The script includes other Python modules from the `modules` folder.
+For this reason it is not particularly portable as a standalone script so I recommend cloning the repo locally and creating your own subfolder for any vgm's you want to convert.
+* If you need to deploy it as part of a build process in a separate project you can copy `vgmpacker.py` but just make sure you also copy the `modules` folder too. _(I'm looking into ways to make it more self contained as a single script/pyc file)_
+* The `modules` folder contains copies of my Python compression scripts from https://github.com/simondotm/lz4enc-python which is where I'm maintaining the release versions.

 ### 6502 Player Usage
 Import `lib\vgmplayer.h.asm` and `lib\vgmplayer.asm` into your BeebAsm project.
 Note that you should `INCLUDE "lib/vgmplayer.h.asm"` at the point where you declare your zeropage vars - see `vgmdemo.asm` for an example.